Fair-Forward/datasets/docs/projects/citizen_chatbot_of_the_kenyan_office/docs/how_to_use.md

 The initial RASA-based chatbot was built with a dataset created with ODPC officials.
 The new, RAG-based version of the chatbot will be linked to a document database to minimise the risk of hallucinations.
 It will be integrated with the Office of the Data Protection Officer, hence it is not directly re-usable - though entirely built on open-source tools.

+This use case also included the development of a business model and funding model for open source AI as a stepping stone towards financially viable operations.
+It was facilitated by Villgro Africa's and FAIR Forward's  six-month mentorship programme on "Creating sustainable business and funding models with open source AI".
+See: https://www.bmz-digital.global/en/news/open-source-ai-business-impact/